SridharSurapaneni07/AAI-590-Capstone-Group7/README.md

 ## 🧠 Core System Capabilities

 ### 1. Explainable AI (XAI)
 Deep Neural Networks are inherently opaque.
-BharatPropAdvisor breaks the "Black Box" using:
+Our project breaks the "Black Box" using:
 *   **ViT-GradCAM:** Generates glowing pixel heatmaps over structural images to explicitly prove to the consumer *what* the visual model valued (e.g., highlighting a bay window).
 *   **Predictive SHAP:** Game-theoretic matrix calculations physically breaking down why a specific algorithmic prediction shifted positively or negatively compared to baseline medians.